7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 A given component `X` will be the _same_ `X` everywhere in the object graph, i.e. a singleton.

 It's impossible to create non-singletons in `distage`.
+However, you may write singleton components that provide methods to create other components, `distage` can even fill in implementations for you via @ref[Auto-Factories](#auto-factories)

 ### Named components